 - Operations management

 Graduates working in a health care institution should experience considerable advancement opportunities, according to the U.S. Bureau of Labor Statistics (BLS).
-They estimate that medical and health services managers should expect to see a 23% increase in jobs between 2012 and 2022 (www.bls.gov).
+They estimate that medical and health services managers should expect to see an 18% increase in jobs between 2018 and 2028 (www.bls.gov).
 The BLS stated that a bachelor's degree is generally sufficient for entry-level management positions within smaller facilities, though a master's-level education is more common.
-Employers include hospitals, residential care facilities, outpatient care centers and community facilities.
+Employers include hospitals, residential care facilities, outpatient care centers, and community facilities.
 Possible job titles include:

 - Health care administrator